 Just a short drive from the regency spa town of Cheltenham, Winchcombe is famous for streets aligned with gorgeous, warm-toned Cotswold stone cottages, independent shops and fantastic spots to enjoy a few drinks and something to eat.

-It’s safe to say you won’t go hungry while visiting Winchcombe.
+It's safe to say you won't go hungry while visiting Winchcombe.
 There are plenty of pubs, tearooms and restaurants to indulge in delicious fare crafted using Cotswold produce.
-From the culinary delights of Michelin-starred restaurant 5 North Star to an array of tasty, inventive dishes at the charming gastro-pub cum hotel of the Lion Inn.
+From the culinary delights of Michelin-starred restaurant 5 North Street to an array of tasty, inventive dishes at the charming gastro-pub and hotel of the Lion Inn.

 Fondly known as 'Chippy' by locals, Chipping Norton is a vibrant town that, although perhaps left off the list of must-see Cotswold towns, has plenty to see and do for those who do visit.
 And boy they're in for a treat!

 Once a thriving wool-trading town, architecture that still remains in Chipping Norton today nods to that incredibly prosperous period.
 The 'wool' church of St Mary boasts beautifully grand interiors, the striking town hall, Cotswold almhouses and the impressive former industrial base for wool and tweed production the Bliss Tweed Mill.

 You can also immerse yourself in history of the town in Chipping Norton Museum, on sunnier days take a dip at the lido and enjoy an eclectic programme of live theatre, stand up comedy, music performances and the annual pantomime (which this year is Puss in Boots) at the Chipping Norton Theatre.